jamshaidsohail5/cube-lang/readme.md

 ### Map

-A `select` query can be used to apply a mapping function to transform datasets.
+A `select` query can be used to apply a mapping function when transforming datasets.
 In this example, we first define a function that accepts a single value, and then apply this function to map each number in a list to its square.

 ```lua
 function square(v as int) = v * v